Background to Confucianism

 Do you agree that human beings should concern themselves with human affairs

-Confucius' Analects consist mostly of social and ethical teachings.
+Confucius' Analects consist mostly of social and ethical teaching with an emphasis on practical application.
 This is in keeping with his basic skepticism and humanism.
 Yet, every so often, there are what we could call ontological allusions: references to philosophical and/or religious ideas that serve to ground philosophically his social and ethical teachings.
 One could argue that, in spite of his skepticism and humanistic orientation, Confucius could not avoid introducing foundational philosophical ideas into his teaching.

 1. Analects 1.15